Walk...

 How can we trust anyone with our honest feelings?

-Ephesians 2:4 says, ãBut God so rich is He in His Mercy!
-Because of and in order to satisfy the great and wonderful and intense love with which He loved us, even when we were dead in our own sins, He made us alive...ä God loves us.
+Ephesians 2:4-5a (Amplified Bible) says, “But God – so rich is He in His mercy!
+Because of and in order to satisfy the great and wonderful and intense love with which He loved us, even when we were dead (slain) by [our own] shortcomings and trespasses, He made us alive together in fellowhip and in union with Christ…” God loves us.
 He wants us to be real no matter how bad we are.
 He puts all the bad on the Cross when we tell Him.

 God justifies the wicked.
-Romans 4:5 says ãHowever, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness.ä
+Romans 4:5 says “But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness.”

-In Isaiah 6 1-8 Isaiah was convicted of his sins and cleansed when he got into God's presence.
+In Isaiah 6;1-8 Isaiah was convicted of his sins and cleansed when he entered into God’s presence.

 God does not bring guilt and shame, but conviction, love and healing.
 He washes us.

-God is not a teacher testing our behavior and thinking; you cannot think your way to God.
+God is not a teacher testing our behavior and way of thinking; you cannot think your way to God.

 God is the lover of our souls!!